- About Us

 9. Longevity and sustainability of program – emphasis on seed money grants with a self-sustainability perspective.

-10. Measurement and evaluation of goals – probability of success to reach goals.
+10. Measurement and evaluation of goals – the probability of success to reach goals.

 12. Patient Qualification and Proof – Helping to ensure only those in true need receive services.